That’s why proof of ‘standard income’ is often something we don’t have when it comes to applying for a home loan.

 If you’re having trouble because of your type of employment or because your income type doesn’t tick the right boxes (non-standard income) talk to us at Pepper Money, we'll do our best to help find a way forward.

-We have two types of income documentation options; full documentation (Full Doc) and alternative documentation (Alt Doc).
+There are two types of income documentation options available for self-employed borrowers; full documentation (Full Doc) and alternative documentation (Alt Doc).

-We will consider a range of different types of self-employed income including the following:
+We also consider a range of income types for the self-employed including:

 - Net profit before tax

 - Addback of Interest on debts being refinanced

 - Addback of Superannuation contribution in excess of 9.5%

 - Interest & Dividend income